Camila Cabello’s Complete Dating History: From Boyfriend Matthew Hussey To Austin Mahone

 He's a published author, having written a book entitled, 'Get the Guy: Learn Secrets of the Male Mind to Find the Man You Want and the Love You Deserve'.
 He also writes for Cosmopolitan, has a life coaching company and presents a radio show in America.

-Camila appears to be super into her relationship with Matthew too as she was spotted kissing him before going on stage earlier this year at the Billboard Music Awards.
+Camila appears to be super into her relationship with Matthew too as they have been papped multiple times walking hand in hand, and the couple melted hearts when they were spotted kissing before Camila went on stage last year at the Billboard Music Awards.

 Pic: Instagram